Willemwilds/printf/README.md

 This repository contains the "printf" project.
-Collaboration between Willem and Andrew of ALX Cohort 9
+Collaboration between Williams and Andrew of ALX Cohort 9